kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 - and the debug string to be used (`integer_to_list(?LINE) ++ " Tg ~p~n"`)
 - with parameters to be evaluated (`[Tg]`).

 In Erlang, you denote the number of parameters with a `/`.
-That is a kind of overloading mechanism; you can have functions with the same name and different number of parameters.
+That is a kind of overloading mechanism; you can have functions with the same name and a different number of parameters.

     %% ------------------------------------------ filea/3
     %% function filea/3